thelfer/tfel/docs/web/singlecrystal.md

 }
 ~~~~

-This latter way can be more efficient that using the global `offset`
+This latter way can be more efficient than using the global `offset`
 method depending on the compiler (and the compiler options used).

 # References